velvet-os/velvet-os.github.io/postinst/readme.md

 - touchscreen rotation adjustment (X.Org) - [touchscreen input does not rotate](./touch-input-rotate.md)

-- Right clicking with touchscreen in XFCE - [cannot use right click on touchscreen devices](./long-tap-right-click.md)
+- Right clicking with touchscreen - [cannot use right click on touchscreen devices](./long-tap-right-click.md)

 ### other